 Copyright © Beacon Economics LLC

-State Unemployment Rate And Workforce Decline
+State Unemployment Rate Grows But Workforce Also Expands

 The Beacon Employment Report | California is a unique analysis of California’s employment numbers and trends.
 Each month, we link our own econometric predictions to data released by the U.S. Bureau of Labor Statistics and the California Employment Development Department to identify important changes in employment across industries and regions.
 The Beacon Employment Report is also one of the few analyses that uses seasonally adjusted numbers, which are critical to revealing accurate trends and insights within data.
 The analysis is a sample of the kind of research available from the Center for Economic Forecasting and Development.